 BREXIT & its Predicted Benefits :

 – The VAT for importing works of art into the UK is currently as nominal as 5%.
-By remaining part of the EU, Britain may in the future have to increase this rate, as part of reforms for standardised taxation for all member countries.
+But by remaining part of the EU, Britain may in the future have to increase this rate, as part of reforms for standardised taxation for all member countries.
 With this, Britain may lose its competitive advantage, thus affecting London’s identity as a cultural hub.

-Our first Article on BREXIT and the Art Market was such a hit, that all of you asked us to give insights and information on the predicted benefits of BREXIT, if any, on the Global Art Market.
+Our first Article on BREXIT and the Art Market was such a hit, that all of you asked us to give insights and information on the predicted benefits of BREXIT, if any, on the British Art Market.
 So, here it is!

 Visit the Archive for Art Market & You.